binhpham199x/BabaIsYouPython/README.md

-# BabaIsYouPython
+# BabaIsYouPython Phake

-Fun game for sure
+Fun game for sure!
 For educational purpose only.
 ------------------
-You can find most of coding part of this project in the file: note.ipynb (folder: src/gamplay)
+You can find most of coding part of this project in the file: note.ipynb (folder: src/gameplay)

 ------------------